-The Outland Trophy, which has been awarded annually by the Football Writers Association of America (FWAA) since 1946, is named after the late John Outland, a lineman at Pennsylvania at the turn of the century.
-This year's Outland Award winner will be announced in December on ESPN.
+The Outland Trophy, which has been awarded annually by the FWAA since 1946, is named after the late John Outland, an All-America lineman at Pennsylvania in the late 1800s.
+It is the third oldest player award in major-college football behind the Heisman Trophy and Maxwell Award.

-This prestigious football evening will also feature a former Outland Award Winner.
-This year the University of Arkansas, Loyd Phillips, the 1966 Outland Award Winner.
+This prestigious football evening also featured a former Outland Award Winner.
+Last Year we Presented to the University of Notre Dame, Ross Browner the 1976 Outland Award Winner his Trophy.
 Downtown Rotary is sponsoring this Outland Trophy.
-From 1946 through 1989, the Outland winner was presented a plaque and not the authentic Outland Trophy.
+From 1946 through 1987, the Outland winner was presented a plaque and not the authentic Outland Trophy.

-Also appearing at the dinner for the 15th straight year will be the winners of Nebraska's football senior awards - the Novak Trophy - Sean Fisher, the Chamberlin Trophy - Rex Burkhead and the Cletus Fischer Native Son - Baker Steinkuhler.
+Also appearing at the dinner for the 17th straight year was the Nebraska's football senior awards winners, 2014 Award Winners were - the Novak Trophy - Trevor Roach, the Chamberlin Trophy - Ameer Abdullah and the Cletus Fischer Native Son - Jake Cotton.